rustwasm/rustwasm.github.io/_posts/2018-07-26-announcing-the-js-sys-crate.md

 the `js-sys` crate, we can work with `Object`s, `Array`s, `Function`s, `Map`s,
 `Set`s, etc... without writing the `#[wasm_bindgen]` imports by hand.

-For example, we can invoke JavaScript `Function` callbacks and time how long they take to execute with `Date.now()`, and we don't need to write any JS imports ourselves:
+For example, we can invoke JavaScript [`Function`][mdn-function] callbacks and time how long they take to execute with `Date.now()`, and we don't need to write any JS imports ourselves:

 {% highlight rust %}
 extern crate js_sys;